elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/arrow-functions.md

 ---

-### What is the difference between single and multiline statement in an arrow function?
+### What is the difference between a single and multiline statement in an arrow function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A multiline statement must be enclosed in curly brackets, but we can omit the curly brackets in a single line statement.
+  <div><strong>Interview Response:</strong> A multiline statement must get enclosed in curly brackets, but we can omit the curly brackets in a single-line statement.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />